forgente/docs/docs/administration/config-cheat-sheet.md

 - `LFS_HTTP_AUTH_EXPIRY`: **24h**: LFS authentication validity period in time.Duration, pushes taking longer than this may fail.
 - `LFS_MAX_FILE_SIZE`: **0**: Maximum allowed LFS file size in bytes (Set to 0 for no limit).
 - `LFS_LOCKS_PAGING_NUM`: **50**: Maximum number of LFS Locks returned per page.
+- `LFS_MAX_BATCH_SIZE`: **0**: The maximum number of LFS pointers that a client may request of the LFS batch api.
+Zero is the default behavior and allows any size batch.

 - `REDIRECT_OTHER_PORT`: **false**: If true and `PROTOCOL` is https, allows redirecting http requests on `PORT_TO_REDIRECT` to the https port Gitea listens on.
 - `REDIRECTOR_USE_PROXY_PROTOCOL`: **%(USE_PROXY_PROTOCOL)s**: expect PROXY protocol header on connections to https redirector.